illuminatisx/r4n-wiki/monuments/cargo-ship.md

 If you're new to Rust, here's what you should know about the Cargo Ship:

 - This is a **high-tier monument** with excellent loot but significant difficulty
-- The ship is mobile and spawns every few hours
+- The ship is mobile and spawns every 2 - 3 hours
 - Listen for the ship's horn to know when it spawns
 - There is no radiation while the ship is circling the map
 - Heavy radiation appears when the ship leaves
-- Heavy scientist presence makes solo runs extremely challenging
+- Heavy scientist presence and high risk of enemy players makes solo runs extremely challenging
-- Water transportation is required to reach the monument
+- Water transportation is required to reach the monument or wait for it to dock in a harbor
 - This monument is best approached with a group until you're very experienced

 ## Requirements